 The technical standards described by a student's chosen program are critically important to the student and must be autonomously performed by the student.
 Contact specific programs for detailed technical standards.
 Reasonable accommodation of disability will be provided after the student notifies the program of the disability and appropriate professionals have documented the disability.
+Student should contact the Office of Disability Services to seek reasonable accommodations.

 Standard Psychomotor Definition (Coordination/Mobility) Physical ability sufficient to move within the client environment; gross and fine motor skills sufficient to provide safe & effective services.
-Senses (Visual, auditory, tactile, olfactory) Sensory ability necessary to observe and perform skills essential in providing safe & effective services.
-Communication Communication abilities sufficient for interaction with others in verbal and written form in classroom, lab and service settings.
+Senses (Visual, auditory, tactile, olfactory) Sensory ability necessary to observe and perform skills essential in providing safe & effective services Communication Communication abilities sufficient for interaction with others in verbal and written form in classroom, lab and service settings.
 Behavioral/Social Attributes Ability to fulfill professional behavioral and social responsibilities in the role of a student, with faculty, professional staff, clients and peers.

-Date of Origin: April 24, 2000 Revised: 8/02 (DK), 1/1/03 (SON) Reviewed: 6/04, 2/06, 7/07, 7/08, 06/10, 07/11, 6/12, 8/14, 8/16, 8/18
+Date of Origin: April 24, 2000 Revised: 8/02 (DK), 1/1/03 (SON)

+Reviewed: 6/04, 2/06, 7/07, 7/08, 06/10, 07/11, 6/12, 8/14, 8/16, 8/18, 8/19, 8/20